How does chiropractic care work?

 What can I expect from my visit to a chiropractor?

-As a licensed practitioner, it is the duty of Dr. Watkins and Dr. Hurlbut to do the following:
+As a licensed practitioner, it is the duty of Dr. Watkins, Dr. Trice, and Dr. Pfaff to do the following:

 - A thorough review of your specific problem is conducted, including relevant past history and overall health.